Michelle LeBeau, Ph.D.

-Hematopoiesis – the process of blood cell production – occurs in the bone marrow, and results from a complex interplay of blood stem cells and the bone marrow microenvironment or “niche”.
-For many years, scientists have known that the niche is comprised of a heterogeneous population of cells, also referred to as stroma, that provides a three-dimensional surface, or meshwork, that supports the normal development of stem cells into red blood cells, which carry oxygen throughout the body, and white blood cells, which normally fight infections.
+Hematopoiesis or the process of blood cell production results from a complex interplay of the blood-producing cells, termed hematopoietic stem cells (HSCs), and the bone marrow environment or “niche”.
+For many years, scientists have known that the niche is comprised of a heterogeneous population of cells also referred to as stroma, that provides a three-dimensional surface, or meshwork, that supports the normal development of stem cells into red blood cells, which carry oxygen throughout the body, and white blood cells, which normally fight infections.

-The myelodysplastic syndromes (MDS) are a disorder of hematopoiesis, and include a spectrum of clonal hematopoietic stem cell disorders that are characterized by ineffective blood cell production and decreases in one or more types of blood cells, altered morphology, and a variable propensity to transform to leukemia.
-There is wide variation in the clinical course of MDS, and accurate predictions of disease course are essential as treatment strategies vary widely and are associated with dramatically different risks and side effects.
-At present, there is an urgent need to improve treatment outcomes for this patient population.
-An improved understanding of the biologic basis of MDS holds substantial potential for the development of rationally designed, more effective therapies with reduced side effects.
+The myelodysplastic syndromes (MDS) are a disorder of hematopoiesis, and include a spectrum of disorders of the HSCs that are characterized by ineffective blood cell production and decreases in one or more types of blood cells, and a variable propensity to progress to leukemia.
+There is wide variation in the clinical course of MDS, and physicians currently tailor therapeutic recommendations to each patient’s situation, depending on the predicted risk of disease, the patient’s age, and other medical conditions.
+However, there is an urgent need to improve treatment outcomes for patients with MDS.